Ealeex/DiscordBotTemplate-Object/README.md

 # DiscordBotTemplate-ObjectBased
-DiscordJS Bot that is structured to use an object to store commands.
+DiscordJS Bot that is structured to use an object.